Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

 reader.SetNameMode(mode);
 // mode can be Standard_True or Standard_False
 ~~~~~

-@subsection occt_iges_5_4 Performing the translation of an IGES file  to XDE
+### Translate an IGES file to XDE

 The following function performs a translation of the whole  document:
 ~~~~~
 Standard_Boolean ok = reader.Transfer(doc);
 ~~~~~
 where *doc* is a variable which contains a handle to the output document and should have a  type *Handle(TDocStd_Document)*.

-@subsection occt_iges_5_5 Initializing the process of translation from XDE to  IGES
+@subsection occt_iges_5_2 Writing to IGES

-The process can be initialized as follows:
+The translation from XDE to IGES can be initialized as follows:
 ~~~~~
 IGESCAFControl_Writer aWriter(XSDRAW::Session(),Standard_False);
 ~~~~~

-@subsection occt_iges_5_6 Setting parameters for translation from XDE to IGES
+### Set parameters for translation from XDE to IGES

 The  following parameters can be set for translation of attributes to IGES:
 * For transferring colors: